 Mural Fest is a week-long art competition held in Sheffield each year, starting Easter Sunday.
 Nine finalists are selected to paint a mural in the park, each using the same poem for their inspiration.
 The 2011 theme poem was Power of Community by PB Tewson.

-Who would have thought that a dawn bright with birdsong could have inspired the painting of a city bus stop by a brick wall?
+Who would have thought that the words: a dawn bright with birdsong could’ve inspired the painting of a city bus stop by a brick wall?
 Extremely clever interpretation, and very creative.
 Christian is an artist who has elevated his original aerosol spray-paint lettering work on public walls (aka graffiti) to fine art.

 The judges also highly commended the mural painted by Kerry and Malcolm Nicholson, brothers from Queensland.
 Just goes to show a little of the variety produced in the Sheffield Mural Park outdoor gallery.
 A $1,000 prize is also awarded to the artist receiving the most support from the public over the progress of the art festival.